lsst/LDM-230/index.rst

 An image regeneration Web service is provided to produce calibrated and difference images on demand.
-This service access the raw, master calibration, and template images from the DAC disk or from tape as required.
+This service access the raw, master calibration, and template images from the :term:`DAC` disk or from tape as required.
 Latency when tape is involved will obviously be greater.

 The primary access to the image storage and regeneration service occurs through the image cutout Web service.
 This takes a request with